 Ultimately the rise of extremism is the result of government mismanagement and failure to deal with a crisis.
 In the case of the climate crisis, many developing countries do not have the resources or technology to adapt or mitigate the impact of it, which leads to rebellion and social unrest.
 Further, when these climate refugees move to other countries (usually developed Western countries), clashes in ideology can also lead to extremism.

-Many extremist leaders, like Osama bin Laden, included environmental issues in his propaganda to recruit supporters.
+Many leaders gearing towards extremism, like Osama bin Laden, included environmental issues in his propaganda to recruit supporters.
 The group used the West’s failure to act against the climate crisis through the exploitation of natural resources in developing countries as a way to recruit people.
 However, some militant groups also finance their activities through oil extraction, illegal logging and mining, and other environmentally destructive activities, exacerbating the climate crisis and further destabilising developing economies.

 This unending cycle has caused many people to be displaced and forced to migrate elsewhere.
 Host countries often view these migrants as economic migrants or asylum seekers, however if it was considered that the ultimate root cause of these migrations was climate change, perhaps the conversation around the issue would be different, one that prioritises getting to the root of the problem instead of the end result.